 This page provides information to teachers on their course materials and the use of materials or works as part of their teaching activities.
 All the basic rules on citation are considered to be known.

 The lecturer owns the rights on the course materials he/she has created.
-EPFL has a non-exclusive right of use on the course materials in accordance with Art.
-36 of the ETH Law.

 The exception for teaching purposes (Fastguide #5) allows the teacher to use works or parts of works protected by copyright in the context of his/her courses, provided that the rights holders are properly credited.